BlazeITA/Pkg2zip-to-NoNpDrm/README.md

 What matters is that the folders and files are already arranged correctly.

 ### Tool-specific requirements

+Based on which variant of the BAT you prefer to use:

  - WinRAR version — requires WinRAR.exe; supported in the script folder, a local WinRAR folder, standard install paths, or PATH.